-What is a partial hospitalization program (PHP)?
+What is a partial hospitalization program in Indiana?

 - Intensive therapy via individual therapy, group therapy, and family therapy